Physics-Based Learning for Robotic Environmental Sensing: Details of Experimental Results

-It is evident that the entropy metric signifies regions with higher variations of velocity field whereas the MI metric is more sensitive to correlation; see also equations \eqref{eq:addediH} and \eqref{eq:addediMI}.
-Conditioning on the measurements collected using these metrics for these $k=30$ measurements, the prediction errors for the same $\hhatm = 100$ test locations, are $e_{30} = 0.040$ for the entropy metric and $e_{30, \text{MI}} = 0.043$ for the MI metric, respectively.
+It is evident that the entropy metric signifies regions with higher variations in the velocity field whereas the MI metric is more sensitive to correlation; see also equations \eqref{eq:addediH} and \eqref{eq:addediMI}.
+Conditioning on the measurements collected using these two metrics up to step $k=30$, the prediction errors for the same $\hhatm = 100$ test locations, are $e_{30} = 0.040$\,m/s for the entropy metric and $e_{30, \text{MI}} = 0.043$\,m/s for the MI metric, respectively.
 Thus, in this particular case, the entropy metric outperforms the MI metric by $7\%$.
-Note that with only $m=30$ measurements, the error in the posterior fields is considerably smaller than the prior value $e_0 = 0.092$.
-Nevertheless, convergence requires more measurements as we demonstrated in Section \ref{sec:infer}.
+Note that with only $30$ measurements, the error in the posterior fields is considerably smaller than the prior value $e_0 = 0.092$\,m/s.
+Nevertheless, reaching a steady estimated field requires more measurements as we demonstrated in Section \ref{sec:exp}.